 The great part is that you don’t have to specialize only in one machine!
 Getting a heavy equipment certificate or crane operator certificate could give you the opportunity to operate many of these machines.

-Want to learn more about the heavy equipment certificate?
+Want to learn more about what heavy equipment makes the most money, and how you can get certified?
 Check out our partner schools:

 Salary ranges are national averages calculated using Payscale.com.